 Assuming the interpretation of the “firmly fixed” maxillary bone is correct, it may be that Coniophis was a snake that had lost the genetic ability to open wide.
 Or it may be that the genetic information in some original created kinds of reptiles contained information for traits we now use to distinguish snakes and lizards.
 In fact, this creature may simply have possessed a mosaic array of traits suited to its needs in the same way a platypus combines traits we normally associate with ducks, mammals, and snakes.

 Such a morphological mosaic, or chimera, is not the same as a transitional form.
 Describing a mosaic mixture of traits is describing something we can observe.
 Describing evolutionary transitions, however, is an imaginary exercise based on unverifiable assumptions about the past.
 We can only speculate, as do the evolutionists, about the specifics of how the genetic information in the past produced the diversity of species we see today.
 But while evolutionary speculation is guided by the belief that never-observed upward evolutionary transitions happened, the parameters of our speculation are set by the eyewitness account God has provided and the observable facts of biology that confirm it: creatures really do reproduce after their kinds.

-Frankly, the authors plainly admit that snakes are merely a kind of lizard and that this creature appears to be a chimera of the specialized snake and the less specialized lizards.
-Therefore, far from demonstrating the “robustness of the theory of evolution,” the discovery merely underscores the diversity of lizards.
+Frankly, the authors plainly believe that snakes are merely a kind of lizard and that this creature appears to be a chimera of the specialized snake and the less specialized lizards.
+Therefore, far from demonstrating the “robustness of the theory of evolution,” the discovery merely underscores the diversity of lizards and snakes.
 Coniophis’s mosaic of features do not make it “the missing link” and should not prompt anyone to swallow the theory of evolution whole.